chuckstack/nu-tutor2/readme.md

 Note that each tutor command can represent anything: a concept, a convention, a process, an actual command.

-Also note that the hierarchy of commands:
+Also note the hierarchy of commands in `tutor2 list`.
+This hierarchy allows you to represent more complex concepts while still presenting bite-sized chunks of information.

 ```txt
 ~> tutor2 list